Feng Yong: Biography

 In the spring of 1927, Fengyong University began construction.
 In just around four months, the Fengyong University was established as the campus buildings that had a unique layout which contained more than 200 classrooms, offices, and dormitories.
 Then in less than a month of time, a new type of private university - Fengyong University established in the northeast of China, and all buildings completed on October 1, with "a total of recruit students in five classes that contained more than 180 individuals”.
 The university opened on October 10.

 On September 21, 1931, the Japanese army rushed into Fengyong University and arrested Feng.
 He was detained in a Shenyang hotel before being transferred to Tokyo.
-With the help of a Japanese friend, Feng escaped and went to Peiping via Shanghai, and continued to run Fengyong University in Peiping.
+With the help of a Japanese friend, Feng escaped and went to Beiping via Shanghai, and continued to run Fengyong University in Beiping.
 On November 1, 1931, the anti-Japanese volunteers group of Fengyong University was established.

 After the victory of the Sino-Japanese War, Feng returned to Shenyang from Chongqing, and he served as the Standing Member of the Administrative Committee of the Northeast Army.

 Feng moved to Taiwan with the Nationalist Party in 1949 and remained in a key position of air force.
 Soon after, he was unfortunately implicated in an accident of the Taiwan air force's accidental struck on a U.S. diplomat's private jet, and then he was demobilised and changed to another post as a consultant to Taiwan Power Company until his death in 1981.

 In 1981, Feng died of illness in Taipei at the age of 81.